roboseb/pokemetrics/README.md

     For some reason this pokemon details box will not flex to fill container while also not growing it.
 I think I will limit the size of the pokedex tomorrow and see if that help.

+November 22nd, 2023

+    Busy day again today.
+Hopefully I can get through 5 hours of work today so that I can make some serious progress and wrap this up before the end of the week.

+Novemeber 23rd, 2023

+    Three hours yesterday, hopefully the full five today.
+Gonna start with restyling the dpad, cause it looks real dumb in mobile and with the full framerate.
+Mobile layout is basically done already and looks pretty good.

 --To-Do--

 DONE-basic inputs